laravel/lumen-docs/upgrade.md

 ### Application

-Since lumen does not support all of the features of the full Laravel framework, Lumen no longer implements the `Illuminate\Contracts\Foundation\Application` contract.
-Any Application contract typehints should be updated to reference the `Laravel\Lumen\Application` class directly.
+Lumen no longer implements the `Illuminate\Contracts\Foundation\Application` contract.
+Any `Application` contract type-hints should be updated to reference the `Laravel\Lumen\Application` class directly.

 ### Authentication